Articles

 speaker

-What is bi-wiring and bi-amping?
-Bi-wiring is one means of connecting a loudspeaker to an audio amplifier.
-Typically, a single cable runs from the output of the amplifier to the terminals of the speaker cabinet (this connection is called monowiring, but still worthy of attention).
-In the case of bi-wiring, however, each speaker has two pairs of connectors and two cables are run from the output of the amplifier to the speaker cabinet.
-One corresponds to high frequencies, one to low frequencies (via two separate crossovers).
+What are bi-wiring and bi-amping?
+Bi-wiring is one means of connecting a speaker to an audio amplifier.
+Usually, a single cable runs from the output of the amplifier to the terminals of the speaker housing (this connection is called monowiring, however worthy of adjustments).
+In bi-wiring, however, each speaker has two pairs of connectors, and two cables are carried from the amplifier output to the speaker cabinet.
+One corresponds to the high frequencies, one to the low frequencies (through two separate crossovers).

 Bi-wiring versus monowiring

-Bi-wiring is a connection with a double cable Speaker between the amplifier and the loudspeakers.
-With a single bipolar cable all audio frequencies pass through it and the speaker's crossover cuts and sends it to the speakers.
-Many loudspeakers are built with a crossover that allows them to accept low frequencies (Low) and high frequencies (High) separately.
+Bi-wiring is a connection with a double cable Speaker between the amplifier and the acoustic speakers.
+With a single bi-polar cable, all audio frequencies pass through the same, and the speaker's crossover provides the cut and send to the speakers.
+Many speakers are built with a crossover that allows them to accept low frequencies (Low) and high frequencies (High) separately.
 In this cable the speaker will have four terminals instead of two (LOW+/LOW- and HIGH+/HIGH-).

 bi wiring